ikapila/gc_project/README.md

 # run_analysis.R

-This function retuns a tidy data set from the  Human Activity Recognition Using Smartphones Data.
+This function retuns a tidy data set from the  Human Activity Recognition Using Smartphones Data Set.
 A full description of this data set is available at : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The source data is available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip